Marklogic-retired/marklogic-data-hub/_pages/deploy/deploy-to-dhs.md

 ## Steps

-{:.note-note} *NOTE:*
-    - If using a bastion host, copy your entire DHF project folder to the bastion host, where you will perform the steps.
+1. Copy your entire DHF project folder to the machine from which you will access the endpoints, and perform the following steps on that machine.
-    - If not using a bastion host, perform the steps in the local environment.
+    {:.note-important} *IMPORTANT:* If your endpoints are private, this machine must be a bastion host.

 1. In the root of your DHF project folder, edit the `gradle.properties` file.
     a.
 Replace the entire contents of `gradle.properties` with the following: